JVMBarboza/Sleeping-Sickness-Agent-Based-Model-Approach/README.md

 # Sleeping Sickness Agent-Based Model
-Agent based model for the simulation of Sleep Sickness disease behavior in a five thousand human population
+Agent-based model for the simulation of Sleepin Sickness disease behavior in a fictional population.

 ## Getting Started